-Nonetheless, the invention of water heating is credited to the Romans, who used natural heating sources to warm up their famous baths.
+So who invented central heating?
+Well, the invention of water heating is credited to the Romans, who used natural heating sources to warm up their famous baths.
 However, they never appeared to have created individual domestic water heaters, although we owe them a lot of thanks for many modern plumbing techniques.

 His invention – the Geyser – was quite popular, although it was also incredibly dangerous, and was liable to exploding as it did not have a flue or vent.
 In the event of a boiler breakdown, covers and shells could rupture and blow apart, leading to injury or even death.

 The safety issues of early boilers were somewhat mitigated in 1919 with the invention of the Hartford Loop.
 If the return pipes began to leak, the Hartford Loop pipework system would prevent water from leaking out of the boiler.

 The Plate Heat Exchanger was developed in 1923 by Dr Richard Seligman.
 This innovation uses two different metal plates to transfer heat from a hot fluid to a cold fluid, improving the speed of temperature changes and the efficiency of boilers.
 His simple but brilliant invention is still seen in millions of combi gas boilers across the world.

 In 1956, boiler technology underwent another transformation.
 Previously, boilers were made from cast iron, which was strong enough and durable enough to cope with the pressures boilers face and the gases they may be exposed to.

 This innovation further improved the safety of boilers – it is easier to develop seamless steel boilers than seamless cast iron boilers, and cast iron boiler covers and pipework were liable to having weak spots that could rupture over time.

 Condenser boilers expel cold water and trap heat from their emissions, making them substantially more efficient than older models.
 Despite the fact that these are a relatively new invention, all new boilers installed in the UK after April 1st 2005 must be condensing models, underlining the incredible energy-saving standards of these new gas boilers.

 While boilers might still use the same heating technologies as they did one-and-a-half centuries ago, the massive range of new functions available on the latest models turn what could be a dangerous and wasteful appliance into something that can reach 100% efficiency and that will never blow up.